kolosovpetro/Computer-Science/README.md

 * Polynomial Interpolation (Vandermonde method)
 * Discrete Integration (Simpson's, Trapezoidal methods)
 * Monte Carlo Method (Estimation on the plan finishing time)

-## Misc

-Other projects.

-* **Database Control Panel**.
-Simple winforms app in order to perform SQL queries on PostgreSQL Database.
-Not protected from SQL injections.
-* **LINQ**.
-A set of custom methods in order to operate over IEnumerable collections.

 ## To do list